 The mop is a hairstyle that The Beatles member Paul McCartney popularized in the 60s.
-It is now enjoying a resurgence of popularity.
+It is now enjoying a resurgence in popularity.
 Stars like Justin Bieber (in his younger years) have sported a mop, and it looks great when it has a disheveled or messy appearance.
-To try out this look, you need medium-length hair around 3 to 5 inches covering the forehead and the ears.
+To try out this look, you need medium-length hair, around 3 to 5 inches covering the forehead and the ears.
 There is also a fringe on the forehead, which can be parted.
-The overall look is laidback and carefree, yet incredibly attractive.
+The overall look is laidback and carefree, yet incredibly attractive boys haircuts.

 14. Burst Fade

-The burst fade is a popular addition to many hairstyles because it is incredibly versatile.
-It can be worn on hair of various lengths, styles, and textures and paired with classic cuts like the Caesar or edgy looks like a mohawk or faux hawk.
+The burst fade is a popular addition to many black boy haircuts because it is incredibly versatile.
+It can be worn on hair of various lengths, styles, and textures and paired with classic cuts like the Caesar cut or edgy looks like a mohawk or faux hawk.
 The fade is defined by its semi-circular appearance, as it tapers around the ear and the back of the head.
 It is left longer at the neck.
 It is easy to wear and modern.